Archive

 The synagogue district will soon be revealed in all its new splendour — the synagogue garden is currently undergoing extensive renovation and redesign.
 A wooden walkway will guide visitors through the garden, making the exterior of the women's school, synagogue, teaching house, and mikvah visually accessible once more.

 Thanks to its barrier-free design, the synagogue garden will be more inclusive and accessible than ever before.
-Additionally, interactive educational units will soon offer insights into the history and significance of the Worms synagogue district, which is one of the four components of the UNESCO World Heritage ShUM-Sites of Speyer, Worms and Mainz.
+Additionally, interactive educational units will soon offer insights into the history and significance of the Worms synagogue district, which is one of the four components of the UNESCO World Heritage ShUM-Sites of Speyer, Worms and Mainz."We are delighted to be reopening the synagogue garden soon, so that visitors from Worms, the region and around the world can experience Jewish history and culture in the heart of our city" (Timo Horst, Head of Urban Development).

 The project is being developed in close cooperation with: